NSWGR steam locomotive classification: From October 1890 to August 1924 (letter and number)

 In general practice, the class letter only was quoted, without the number, except when there were one or two variants using a common class-letter.

 From August 1924 (letter and number)

 All engines were given new four-figure numbers, the first two digits indicating the class and the second two, the engine number, arranged in chronological order of commencement of service.
-When the number of engines in a class exceeded 99, 100 was added to the number, e.g., the 137th engine of the 32-class was 3337.
+When the number of engines in a class exceeded 99, the class number (first two digits) was increased by 1, e.g., the 137th engine of the 32-class was 3337.
 Engines numbered from 1000 up were the first to be renumbered using the new system to prevent two locomotives sharing the same number being in service at the same time.

+For administration purposes, a letter was added to denote certain characteristics of locomotives.
+These letters weren't generally found on the running numbers of locomotives.